cscan/dbx/README.md

 (empty list or set)
 ```

-#### Into clause in select statement
+#### Into clause for copy hash table
-You could create another table by into clause.
+You could create another hash table by into clause.
 ```sql
 127.0.0.1:6379> dbx select * into testbook from phonebook
 1) testbook:1588325407-1751904058